commercialhaskell/stack/doc/README.md

 === "Windows"

-    On 64-bit Windows, you can download and install the [Windows installer](https://get.haskellstack.org/stable/windows-x86_64-installer.exe).
+    On 64-bit Windows, the easiest way to install Stack directly is to download and install the
+    [Windows installer](https://get.haskellstack.org/stable/windows-x86_64-installer.exe).

     !!! note